matthewtberry/rapidjson/doc/tutorial.md

 ## Querying Number {#QueryNumber}

-JSON provide a single numerical type called Number.
-Number can be integer or real numbers.
-RFC 4627 says the range of Number is specified by parser.
+JSON provide a single numerical type called `Number`. `Number` can be integer or real numbers.
+RFC 4627 says the range of `Number` is specified by parser.

 As C++ provides several integer and floating point number types, the DOM tries to handle these with widest possible range and good performance.

-When a Number is parsed, it is stored in the DOM as either one of the following type:
+When a `Number` is parsed, it is stored in the DOM as either one of the following type:

 Type       | Description
 -----------|---------------------------------------